Glentress Masterplan: Frequently Asked Questions

 Zoom or Bust is now permanently closed.
 Ho Chi Zoom Link trail is also closed.

-While a new Freeride Park will not be created as part of the Glentress Masterplan project, we look forward to opening new trails, which will provide exciting opportunities for riders to push their skill levels.
+While a new Freeride Park will not be created as part of the Glentress Masterplan project, our new trails provide exciting opportunities for riders to push their skill levels.

 There will be 16km of new trails built as part of the Masterplan project, including:

-• Multi-User Path: This wide path will be accessible to all, including wheelchair users, and run from the Gateway Building across the hillside to connect into the existing walking trail network near the Ponds.
+- Multi-user Trail: This wide trail is accessible to all, including wheelchair users, and runs from the Gateway Building across the hillside to connect into the existing walking trail network near the ponds.

-• Green, Blue, Red and Black Taster trails: These short stand-alone loops will begin and end to the south of the Peel Tower and provide a way to sample each grade before committing to a network trail.
-The shared climb will gradually change in difficulty from Green to Black grade as the climb goes on, before splitting at various points to separate Green, Blue, Red and Black descents.
-These trails do not directly link into the main trail network, but can be reached via the Multi-User Path, and can be sessioned easily.
-These trails also pass under the Multi-User Path.
+- Green, Blue, Red and Black taster trails: These short stand-alone loops begin and end at the south of the Peel Tower and provide a way to sample each grade before committing to a network trail.
+The shared climb gradually changes in difficulty from Green to Black grade, before splitting at various points to separate Green, Blue, Red and Black descents.
+These trails do not directly link into the main trail network but can be reached via the Multi-user Trail and can be completed quickly.
+These trails also pass under the Multi-user Trail.

 Contact